scottpreston/serialservo/README.md

 # serialservo

 This module will allow for using the serial servo controller via a serial port.

+If you don't have a serial port on your machine you, this will add a mock serial port for you so you can still run your test.
+Because this port just uses the write method of the serial port, the mock serial port just uses that.

 ## Install